Yixin-Hu/TetWild/README.md

 ### Features
 Our software is quite easy to use.
 Basically, users only need to provide a surface triangle mesh as input and our mesher would output a tetrahedral mesh by using default settings.
 If you want to customize your own tetmeshes, we also provide some options.

-- Envelop of size *epsilon*
+- Envelope of size *epsilon*

-Using smaller envelop preserves features better but also takes longer time.
+Using smaller envelope preserves features better but also takes longer time.
 The default value of *epsilon* is *b/1000*, where *b* is the length of diaginal of bounding box.

 - Ideal edge length

-Using smaller envelop preserves features better but also takes longer time.
+Using smaller envelope preserves features better but also takes longer time.
 The default ideal edge length is *b/20*

 - Filtering energy